shamika/shamika.github.io/_posts/2014-10-15-First-Steps-on-MCollective.md

 tags: mcollective, clustering
 ---

-The Marionette Collective (MCollective) is a compressive toolkit developed by Puppet Labs to programmatically manage/orchestrate the jobs in a clusters of servers.
+The Marionette Collective (<a href="https://docs.puppetlabs.com/mcollective/">MCollective</a>) is a compressive toolkit developed by Puppet Labs to programmatically manage/orchestrate the jobs in a clusters of servers.
 Let me brief some of the use cases which imply the need of such system.
 Let’s imagine we do have two clusters with 3 nodes each up and running.

 <ul>
 <li>